jorgecasas/php-ml/docs/machine-learning/cross-validation/stratified-random-split.md

 # Stratified Random Split

-Analogously to `RandomSpilt` class samples are split to two groups: train group and test group.
+Analogously to `RandomSpilt` class, samples are split to two groups: train group and test group.
 Distribution of samples takes into account their targets and trying to divide them equally.
-You can adjust number of samples in each group.
+You can adjust the number of samples in each group.

 ### Constructor Parameters

 * $dataset - object that implements `Dataset` interface
 * $testSize - a fraction of test split (float, from 0 to 1, default: 0.3)
 * $seed - seed for random generator (e.g. for tests)

 ```
 $split = new StratifiedRandomSplit($dataset, 0.2);
 ```

 ### Samples and labels groups

-To get samples or labels from test and train group you can use getters:
+To get samples or labels from test and train group, you can use getters:

 ```
 $dataset = new StratifiedRandomSplit($dataset, 0.3, 1234);